henriquecastror/henriquecastror_md/content/teaching/empiricalfinance20202/2 Problems2.md

 ## Example of omitted variable bias

 The video contains an example of the omitted variable bias problem.
 We use R and Stata to discuss this problem.
-You can download the necessary files from [here](https://doi.org/10.7910/DVN/Y8PHC8).
+You can download the necessary files [here](https://doi.org/10.7910/DVN/Y8PHC8).

 I hope you like it.